'The Art of Her Deal': Melania Trump only moved to the White House after a new prenup, new book claims

 In the book, Jordan details how Melania renegoatiated her marital agreement with her husband before she agreed to move into the White House.

-The First Lady of the US did not move into the White House until June 2017, six months after Tump took the oath of office.
+The First Lady of the US did not move into the White House until June 2017, six months after Trump took the oath of office.

 In that time, the book claims she renegotiated a new prenup.